maxwellsauber/api-portfolio-project/README.md

 # api-portfolio-project
 This API provides data to evoke visceral pop-culture memories.

-Documentation for this API resides in the /docs directory.
+Documentation for this API resides in the root directory.

 Enjoy!